 Some of the aforementioned screenshot tools automatically save the captured screenshot in the Screenshot folder within the Pictures library.
 In case you don’t want to save the Screenshots you take in that folder, you can change the default screenshot destination by following these steps:

-- Locate the Screenshots folder in the Pictures library on your system
+1. Locate the Screenshots folder in the Pictures library on your system

-- Switch to the Location tab and enter the new destination in the address bar within the tab
+3. Switch to the Location tab and enter the new destination in the address bar within the tab

 Your Screenshots will now be stored in the new location that you entered in the address bar.
 If you wish to revert back any changes to the location, you can navigate to the same window and click on the Restore Defaults button.

 Change the Default File Format for Screenshots in Windows

 Screenshots captured in Windows are saved in the .png file format by default, but if you prefer working with any other file format there are a couple of ways you can save your screenshots in other file formats.

-All you need to do is switch the file format by tapping on the drop down menu right below the file name bar in the ‘Save As’ dialog and select any of the other available file formats.
+All you need to do is switch the file format by tapping on the drop-down menu right below the file name bar in the ‘Save As’ dialog and select any of the other available file formats.

-How to Take a Screenshot on PC
+Learn Different Ways to Take a Screenshot on PC

 Armed with this information, you’ll now be able to easily take screenshots on your PC.
 All the screenshot tools listed above work equally well and which method you should choose completely depends on personal preference and the type of screenshots you need to capture.